jkpubsrc/python-module-jk-mediawikiapi/src/README.md

 Introduction
 ------------

-This python module provides ways to programmatically work with MediaWiki wikis.
+This python module provides access to a MediaWiki wiki via its API.

 Information about this module can be found here: